apphiaWang/cmpt732_nyc_cab/tips.md

 ### 2.3.2.
 Mean Tip Percent by Locations

 The answer is yes.
+We consider a trip occurs at a location if it is the pick up location or drop off location.
+To calculate the mean tip of each location, we build three data frames:
+- **df_pu**: pickupLocationID, avg(tip_ratio), count(*),  group by pickupLocationID
+- **df_do**: dropoffLocationID, avg(tip_ratio), count(*),  group by dropoffLocationID
+- **df_same**: pickupLocationID,  avg(tip_ratio), count(*),  where pickupLocationID-dropoffLocationID group by pickupLocationID
+First we join df_pu with df_do on their location id to merge the mean tipping.
+First we join df_pu with df_do on their location id to merge the mean tipping, then we do another join with df_same to subtract the duplicated part where the pickup and dropoff location are the same.

-The map below shows the mean tip of NY, and we can see the business zone and resident area e.g. North Manhanttan have relatively high tipping with red color, while most industry area and public parks have low mean percent colored in blue.
+ Afterwards, we join the output to a shape file containing the geometric information.
+The heatmap below shows the mean tip of each location in New York.
+We can see the business zone and resident area e.g. North Manhanttan have relatively high tipping with red color, while most industry area and public parks have low mean percent colored in blue.
 Check the [New York City's Zoning & Land Use Map](https://zola.planning.nyc.gov/).
 ![Mean tip ratio of district]({{site.url}}/public/img/mean_tip_ny.png)

 <!-- <div id="line-00" class="canvas-400" ></div> -->

-## 3. Predicting Tips
+# 3. Predicting Tips
 The cab driver may want to know how much he can get for the tip based on the time, location, etc. So let's try to construct models and see if we can predict the tips.

-### 3.1.
+## 3.1.
 Further Feature Engineering

-- **tip/total ratio <= 0.4**
+- **tip/total ratio <= 0.4**: our target for regression models.
-- **tip range**: divided to 4 intervals, =0, 0 - 10, 10-20, >20
+- **tip range**: divided to 4 intervals, =0, 0 - 10, 10-20, >20, our target for classifier models.

-### 3.2.
+## 3.2.
 Model Performance

 **Regressors**